Translate / Traducir

 Because of a lack of revenue stamps some notes have the handwritten or typed comment “Legalizado.
 Art 246 Ley del TimbreLegalised in accordance with article 246 of the general legalisation on stamp duty (Ley de la Renta Federal del timbre) of 1 June 1906. which make provision in the event of a lack of revenue stamps and states that the holders of documents should present them to the oficina del Timbre and the jefe will certify that the holder has paid cash in place of the required stamps (Art.
 246. Si en algún lugar faltaren estampillas, el que necesite timbrar un documento ó libro lo presentará á la oficina del Timbre para que lo legalice, previo el pago del impuesto de las estampillas que debieran usarse, y poniendo una nota de legalización que autorizará el jefe de la oficina, quien expedirá al interesado una certificación de haber hecho el pago en efectivo por falta de estampillas).
 The following article 247 states that this certification will only last for two months, after which the holder needs to represent the documents for the necessary stamps to be attached (Art.
 247. La referida legalización solamente surtirá efectos durante el término de dos meses, pasados los cuales el documento ó libro se tendrá como no timbrado si no se le hubieren adherido las estampillas faltantes.
 A este fin, los interesados concurrirán á la oficina del Timbre, dentro de dichos dos meses, y canjearán el certificado por las estampillas correspondientes, que se les ministrarán sin causa de nuevo pago, y se adherirán y cancelarán por la misma oficina en el documento ó libro respectivo.
 Si el documento no estuviere en poder de la persona que hubiere pedido su legalización, recogerá las estampillas en cambio del certificado y cuidará de remitirlas al tenedor del documento para que éste las adhiera y cancele en la forma legal, con la fecha en que sean adheridas) / Misantla,' and a date with the stamp of the Oficina de Hacienda and signature of the Administrador, A. Celis Huerta; others the note “Legalizado.
 Art.
 246 / Ley del Timbre / Misantla mayo de 1915” with stamp and signature, and others “No hay timbres. / Misantla.
 Junio 2 de 1915”.
 The numbering shows that these notes were not issued sequentially but in batches: so another avenue for a researcher.

-and a companion to the first issue, dated 1 July 1914 (so, actually, after the second issue below).
+and a companion to the first issue, dated 1 July 1914 (so, actually, after the second issue below and probably issued in April to June 1915).

 To summarise: